NeotomaDB/MetaExtractor/README.md

 There are 3 primary components to this project:

 1. **Article Relevance Prediction** - get the latest articles published, predict which ones are relevant to Neotoma and submit for processing.
-2. **MetaData Extraction Pipeline** - extract relevant entities from the article including geographic locations, taxa, etc.
+2. **Data Extraction Pipeline** - extract relevant entities from the article including geographic locations, taxa, etc.
 3. **Data Review Tool** - this takes the extracted data and allows the user to review and correct it for submission to Neotoma.

 <p align="center">